sciatica pinchednerves

 Using Stem Cells for Sciatic Nerve Injury

-Sciatic nerve damage is not a permanent condition and can be reversed effectively at The Regeneration center.
+Sciatic nerve damage is not permanent and can be reversed effectively at The Regeneration Center.
 The effects of peripheral neuropathy, Pinched nerves & sciatica can be damaging if left untreated.
-Conditions that can lead to this injury are mostly related to the spine which is primarily responsible for your movement and function.
-Others first show symptoms after a serious shoulder injury or damage to the hip joints and knees.
+Conditions that can lead to this injury mainly involve the spine, which is primarily responsible for your movement and function.
+Others first show symptoms after a serious shoulder injury or damage to the hip joints, knee arthritis, and knee injuries.
 Imagine having to live a life with sciatic nerve injury and predisposing yourself to several distressing symptoms such as severe pain and muscle weakness, loss of mobility and sensation, and even loss of bowel or bladder control.
-In effect, your general quality of living would be greatly affected if sciatica is not properly addressed and treated effectively using MSC+ stem cells.
+Your quality of life would be significantly affected if sciatica is not adequately addressed and treated effectively with UC-MSC+ allogenic stem cells.

-It is for this reason that treatment should be applied at the very onset of symptoms.
-Sciatica, or sciatic nerve impingement, can lead to permanent nerve damage due to either severe injuries or a prolonged and untreated case.
+For this reason, treatment should be applied at the onset of symptoms.
+Sciatica, or sciatic nerve impingement, can lead to permanent nerve damage from severe injuries or a prolonged, untreated condition.

-Long Term Results of MSC+ Cell Therapy for Nerve Damage
+Long-Term Results of UC-MSC+ Cell Therapy for Nerve Damage

 The Role of Adult Stem Cells

-Stem cells are basically the human body’s master cells that can assume the role of basically any cell in the human body.
-Stem cell therapy process requires the use of adult stem cells, which greatly differ from embryonic cells.
-The use of adult stem cells eradicates the argument that surrounds the issues regarding the research on embryonic stem cells.
-The adult cells used for the treatment of chronic pain are referred to as the mesenchymal cells.
+Stem cells are the master cells of the human body that can assume the role of any cell.
+The stem cell therapy process requires adult stem cells, which differ significantly from embryonic cells.
+Using adult stem cells eliminates the arguments surrounding embryonic stem cell research.
+The adult cells used to treat chronic pain are called mesenchymal cells.
 These, in turn, can embrace the cell characteristic and assume the part, be it cartilage, bone, fat “adipose” cells, or nerve cells.

 treat-sciatic-nerve-Injury-thailand

-These mesenchymal cells may be harvested from the patient’s fat deposits or adipose tissue around the abdomen, or his/her bone marrow (usually from the hip).
-The harvested cells are then introduced into the site of injury for them to eventually grow and rejuvenate the injured area.
-If the patient has poor health and is not a candidate for autologous cell therapy we can offer immune compatible cells from cord tissue or placenta derived cells.
+These mesenchymal cells may be harvested from the patient’s fat deposits or adipose tissue around the abdomen, or from the patient’s bone marrow (usually from the hip).
+The harvested cells are then introduced into the injury site to grow and eventually rejuvenate the injured area.
+If the patient is in poor health and is not a candidate for autologous cell therapy, we can offer immune-compatible cells from cord tissue or placenta-derived cells.

 treat-sciatic-nerves-Sciatica

 Stem cell therapy is still considered the “last line of defense” to counter permanent nerve injury, as well as the resulting pain and disability for patients with lupus.
-This innovative regenerative medical treatment aims to bring light into the situation of patients with lingering chronic conditions or those who underwent conservative modalities such as physical therapy or spinal decompression but without any favorable result.[2]
+This innovative regenerative medical treatment aims to bring light to the situation of patients with lingering chronic conditions or those who underwent conservative modalities such as physical therapy or spinal decompression, but without any favorable results.[2]

-If you are interested in relieving Sciatica without the risks of having back Surgery or steroid injections then a combination of expanded MSC+ stem cells may be a good alternative.
-Our research experience has shown that most people with sciatica prefer not to have surgery or risk the long term side effects experienced with frequent steroid injections.
-The regeneration center offers an innovative and very effective alternative that actually treats the underlying condition that is causing the pain.
-Our new MSC+ sciatica protocol uses a optimal mix of isolated MSC+ Cells, neural progenitor cells, nerve and tissue growth factors with laboratory expanded stem cells for powerful results in a multi-stage treatment plan that will require a MINIMUM of 14-16 nights in Bangkok.
+If you want to relieve Sciatica without the risks of back surgery or steroid injections, a combination of expanded MSC+ stem cells may be a viable alternative.
+Our research experience has shown that most people with sciatica prefer not to have surgery or risk the long-term side effects experienced with frequent steroid injections.
+The regeneration center offers an innovative, highly effective alternative that treats the underlying condition causing the pain.
+Our new UC-MSC+ sciatica protocol uses an optimal mix of laboratory-expanded UC-MSC+ Cells, neural progenitor cells, and nerve and tissue growth factors for effective results in a multi-stage treatment plan that will require 10-14 days in Bangkok.

-The specifics of your SCIATICA protocol will depend entirely on the severity of the underlying condition and other relevant medical factors such as your existing health and age.
-Contact us to find out if stem cell therapy is right for you or to learn more about foods that help arthritis or how stem cell have helped people suffering from sciatica.[3]
+The specifics of your SCIATICA protocol will depend entirely on the severity of the underlying condition and other relevant medical factors, such as your health and age.
+Contact us to determine whether stem cell therapy is appropriate for you, or to learn more about foods that may help with arthritis or how stem cells have helped people with sciatica.[3]

-Cost of Treating Sciatic Nerve Injury with MSC+ Cells
+Cost of Treating Sciatic Nerve Injury with UC-MSC+ Cells

 Published Clinical Citations